cerner/terra-core/packages/terra-paginator/docs/ProgressiveREADME.md

 # Terra Paginator

-Standard paginator to be used for data sets of known and unknown size.
+Paginator to be used for ordered data where the size of the data is known.
 Provides first, last, previous, next, and paged functionality.

 ## Getting Started